-In this article, we’ll walk you through what incorporation means, and some things to consider as a startup founder when you decide to take this step.
+In this article, we’ll walk you through what incorporation means, and what to consider as a startup founder when you decide to take this step.

 First things first: What does incorporated mean?
 There are two ways to think about it.
 One definition is more broad, and one is the stricter legal definition of a corporation.

-Broadly speaking, incorporated means that your business is registered with a state so that it becomes a separate legal entity.
+Broadly speaking, “incorporated” is used to mean that your business is registered with a state so that it becomes a separate legal entity.

 What is incorporation?

-Incorporation is setting up a business as its own legal entity by registering it with a state.
-Incorporating could mean you’re setting up one of several legal structures, like a limited liability company (LLC), C-corporation (C-corp), or an S-corporation.
-When you do incorporate, you’ll have to pay fees to set it up, comply with all regulatory and tax requirements, and file reports.
+While colloquially called “incorporation,” formation is the proper term for setting up a business as its own legal entity by registering it with a state.
+Formation could mean you’re setting up one of several legal structures, like a limited liability company (LLC) or a corporation.
+Common types of corporations include C-corporations (C-corps) and S-corporations (S-corps), which have the same underlying legal entity type but are taxed differently.
+When you form an entity, you’ll have to pay fees to set it up, comply with all regulatory and tax requirements, and file reports.